-DebuffVitals is a plugin for Lord Of The Rings Online.
-The intent of this tool is to provide help tracking debuffs and boss states during raids.
+DebuffVitals is a tool to provide help tracking debuffs and boss states during raids.
 This copies DTox's Vitals functionality and extends it to include effects.
 A huge thanks to DTox for his work!

 At a high level, the current functionality is: